Below is a listing of all known manuscript sources for recipes recorded by Thomas Jefferson and his close family

 Ann Cary Randolph Bankhead Accounts.
-Jefferson's eldest granddaughter, Ann Cary Randolph Bankhead, recorded two recipes in her housekeeping book, located at the Library of Congress: a recipe for peas, and another for fish with cream sauce.8
+Jefferson's eldest granddaughter, Ann Cary Randolph Bankhead, recorded two recipes in her housekeeping book, located at the Library of Congress: a recipe for peas, and another for fish with cream sauce.9

 Virginia Jefferson Trist Cookbook.
-This is by far the most substantial source of Jefferson family recipes, containing almost three hundred recipes, all in the hand of Virginia Jefferson Trist.
+This is by far the most substantial source of Jefferson family recipes, containing almost three hundred recipes, all in the hand of Thomas Jefferson's granddaughter, Virginia Jefferson Trist.
 Some recipes from this collection were published in Marie Kimball’s Thomas Jefferson’s Cook Book (1938).
 Many of these recipes are from sources other than the Jefferson family, and some were recorded well after Jefferson’s death.
-Sources include cooks and servants at Monticello and in Washington (e.g. James Hemings, Étienne Lemaire, and some recipes attributed simply to "Monticello"), other family members (e.g. Martha Jefferson Randolph, Ellen Wayles Harrison, Rosella Trist), published cookbooks (e.g. The Virginia House-Wife), and many others which remain unidentified.
-The recipe book was acquired by the Thomas Jefferson Foundation in the 1930s from a Jefferson descendant, and is on deposit at the University of Virginia.9
+Sources include cooks and servants at Monticello and in Washington (e.g. James Hemings, Étienne Lemaire, and some recipes attributed simply to "Monticello"); other family members (e.g. Martha Jefferson Randolph, Ellen Wayles Harrison, Rosella Trist); published cookbooks (e.g. The Virginia House-Wife), and many other sources which remain unidentified.
+The recipe book was acquired by the Thomas Jefferson Foundation in the 1930s from a Jefferson descendant, and is on deposit at the University of Virginia.10

 Septimia Randolph Meikleham Recipe Book.
-This recipe book, kept by Thomas Jefferson's granddaughter Septimia, is owned by the Thomas Jefferson Foundation, consists of almost 150 recipes recorded in a number of different hands.
+This recipe book, kept by Thomas Jefferson's granddaughter Septimia, is owned by the Thomas Jefferson Foundation and consists of almost 150 recipes recorded in a number of different hands.
 Most are for food, but there is one recipe for soap, and even directions for knitting socks.
 Notable recipes in this collection include "Monticello Muffins."

 Martha Jefferson Trist Burke Recipes.
 This collection, owned by the Thomas Jefferson Foundation and on deposit at the University of Virginia, is labeled "Housekeeping Receipts M.J.T.
 Burke, 18[5?]7."
 Presumably collected and recorded by Virginia Jefferson Trist's daughter Martha, the book consists of approximately 50 recipes for food, home remedies, and other household items such as glue and ink.
-Some are handwritten, and others are clipped and pasted in from printed sources.10
+Some are handwritten, and others are clipped and pasted in from printed sources.11

 Recipes in the Trist Papers.
 There are at least five recipes in the Trist Papers at the University of North Carolina at Chapel Hill.
 All are in the hand of Nicholas Philip Trist, except where otherwise noted.